Accurate Knowledge Distillation with n-best Reranking: N -best Reranking for Distillation

+The efficacy of our \emph{n}-best reranker depends on the diversity and quality of the deployed scoring models.
+The log-linear formulation in \Cref{eq:loglinear} imposes minimal assumptions about the underlying models, which relaxes the requirements for the models to strictly adhere to probabilistic principles or comprehensively describe the entire translation process.
+As a result, our reranker is able to accommodate a wide spectrum of models, including heuristics or target-side language models, as long as they assign a relatively meaningful score.

+In total, we conduct experiments involving over 50 scoring models for each language pair.
+For conciseness, we group the models into 8 categories and provide a description for each category, summarized in Table~\ref{tab:models_cat}.
+The first four categories include a diverse range of \emph{in-house} translation models, characterized by distinctions in translation directions, generation orders, network architectures, and domain adaptability.
+It is worth mentioning that most of these models are developed for other exploratory projects and including them as scoring models provides another avenue to reuse them.
+Meanwhile, the last four categories encompass models that do not strictly pertain to translation models but capture some specific nuances of translation phenomena, such as the fluency of hypotheses or the level of agreement between hypotheses.

-The first category is the \emph{forward translation model} (TM), which corresponds to traditional autoregressive NMT models.
-These models generate the translation sequentially one token at a time conditioned on the source sentence and the previously generated tokens.
-This category includes ensembles of models with various well-known architectures, such as Transformer Big \cite{vaswani-transformer}, Deep Encoder Shallow Decoder \cite{kong-etal-2021-multilingual}, Nearest-Neighbor \cite{khandelwal2021nearest} and MEGA \cite{ma2023mega}.
+The first category is the \emph{forward translation model} (TM), which includes standard NMT models $p(\boldsymbol{s}|\boldsymbol{t})$.
+These models correspond to an autoregressive translation process that generates the translation sequentially one token at a time conditioned on the source sentence and previously generated tokens.
+The models in this category include NMT models with various well-known architectures, such as Transformer Big \cite{vaswani-transformer}, Deep Encoder Shallow Decoder \cite{kong-etal-2021-multilingual}, Nearest-Neighbor \cite{khandelwal2021nearest} and MEGA \cite{ma2023mega}.

-The second category is the \emph{backward TM}, which is similar to the forward TM but reverses the translation direction between source and target languages.
-Our third category is the \emph{right-to-left} models that generate tokens in a right-to-left fashion.
+The second category is the \emph{backward TM}, which includes models that are similar to the forward TM but with different translation direction.
+In particular, these models focus on modeling the backward translation direction $p(\boldsymbol{t}|\boldsymbol{s})$, useful to capture how likely the source sentences be the translation of a hypothesis, complementing the forward TM.

+The third category is the \emph{right-to-left} TM, which includes models from the first two categories but look at a \emph{reverse} generation order, namely generating tokens in a right-to-left fashion.
 According to \cite{liu-etal-2016-agreement,zhou-etal-2019-synchronous}, the left-to-right models are more effective at generating accurate prefixes while the right-to-left models are more effective at generating accurate suffixes.

+The fourth category is \emph{domain-adapted} models, which consists of translation models from the previous three categoeis that we adapt to multiple domains.
+In our experiments, we simply equate the corpus provenance as the domain.
+We adopt a tag-based approach and prepend the source sequence with $d \in \left\{\text{europarl}, \text{commoncrawl}, \text{rapid}, \cdots \right\}$, like in \cite{johnson-etal-2017-googles,ha-etal-2017-effective}.